-1 Excluding retirees in the RPP(OISE) plan.
+13 Excluding retirees in the RPP(OISE) plan.

-Pension Market Deficit
+Pension Market Surplus (Deficit)

 Going concern pension liabilities minus pension assets at market value result in the net funded status of the pension plan - the market surplus or market deficit.
-The going concern market deficit of the pension plan at July 1, 2019 was \$239.8 million.
-There is also \$19.8 million in a pension reserve outside of the registered plan.
-Funds can be transferred from the pension reserve into the RPP, but not from the RPP to the pension reserve.
+The going concern market surplus of the RPP at July 1, 2021 on a UPP transfer basis was \$807.3 million.